hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

     - <span style="color: #bb6600;">config process</span>
       - install and config Duo authentication proxy
       - config the identity store within ISE
+  - guest types
+    - associated with particular network access policies
+    - deault types
+      - <span style="color: #bb6600;">Contractor</span>: Users who need access to the network for an extended amount of time, up to a year.
+      - Daily: Guests who need access to the resources on the network for just 1 to 5 days.
+      - Weekly: Users who need access to the network for a couple of weeks.

 - TrustSec